Research

 The gap between retrieval

-and reasoning
+and reasoning.

 Current RAG systems delegate reasoning to the LLM, failing on multi-hop, temporal, and numerical queries.
-Vrin engineers five cognitive subprocesses that the industry skipped.
+Vrin engineers five cognitive subprocesses the industry skipped.
 The results are measurable.

 Whitepaper · April 2026